AllskyTeam/allsky/README.md

 	* Improved exposure transitions between day and night so there's not a huge change in brightness.
 	* Decrease in ZWO sensor temperature.
 	* Lots of new settings, including splitting some settings into day and night versions.
-	* Error checking and associated log messages added in many places.
+	* Error checking and associated log messages added in many places to aid in debugging.
 	* Ability to have "notification" images displayed, such as "Allsky is starting up" and "Taking dark frames".
-	* Ability to set size uploaded images are resized to.
+	* Ability to resize uploaded images to a user-specified size.
 	* Ability to set thumbnail size.
 	* Ability to delete bad images (corrupt and too light/dark).
 	* Ability to set an image file name prefix.
 	* Ability to reset USB bus if ZWO camera isn't found (requires "uhubctl" command to be installed).
 	* Ability to specify format of time displayed on image and temperature displayed in Celcius, Fahrenheit, or both.
+	* Ability to set bitrate on timelapse video.

 ## Donation